skies09/omega-sk8-ds/README.md

 ### How the website is setup

-The body of the website is set up into
+The body of the website is set up into:

 #### Navigation Bar